redwind/react-native-background-geolocation/README.md

 ## Setup Guides

 ### iOS
-:exclamation If you're upgrading from the public `react-native-background-geolocation` version for iOS, you need to **completely remove that version now**.
+:exclamation: If you're upgrading from the public `react-native-background-geolocation` version for iOS, you need to **completely remove that version now**.
 This repo contains *both* iOS and Android.
 Follow the iOS installation steps from scratch.

 - [Cocoapods](docs/INSTALL-IOS-COCOAPODS.md)
 - [rnpm link](docs/INSTALL-IOS-RNPM.md)